home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

 ### Configuration

 The `Flux_LED` integration can be configured in the UI or in the configuration.yaml.
-Please see the configuration.yaml section for details on using the 'configuration.yaml' to configure `Flux_LED`. `Flux_LED` can be configured in the UI by navigating to Configuration -> Integrations page.
-An IP address of a device can be entered in the Host field or it can be left blank and `Flux_LED` will automatically scan the network for any supported devices.
+Please see the configuration.yaml section for details on using the 'configuration.yaml' to configure `Flux_LED`. `

+% include integrations/config_flow.md %

 After the devices have been added they can be configured with different effects or modes listed below.
 By default `Flux_LED` will attempt to determine the device type automatically.
 If it does not detect the correct device type it is recommended that the mode be selected manually.